Jackie Jackson (bassist): Life and career

 The record's success meant that Jackson became in great demand for sessions at Reid's Treasure Isle recording studio, directed by McCook and often playing alongside guitarists Lynn Taitt and Hux Brown, keyboard players Gladstone Anderson and Winston Wright, and drummer Winston Grennan.
 Jackson was a mainstay of rocksteady music, and started working with other producers including Leslie Kong, Joe Gibbs, Lloyd Daley, and Sonia Pottinger but after a short break also continued working for Reid, where the band was known as the Supersonics.
 At Kong's Beverley's label, where the band became known as Beverley's All-Stars, he played on Desmond Dekker's hits, including "Israelites", as well as recordings by Nicky Thomas, Bob Marley, Ken Boothe, and Toots and the Maytals, among many others.
 After meeting and recording with Toots Hibbert, and playing on the hit "Pressure Drop", he played on Paul Simon's 1971 recording, "Mother and Child Reunion" and on Jimmy Cliff's The Harder They Come soundtrack.
 He played on Hibbert's records through to the 1980s, and has also played on records by other musicians such as Herbie Mann, Garland Jeffreys, and Lee "Scratch" Perry.

 As reggae became more successful internationally, Jackson became a member of Toots Hibbert's touring band from the early 1970s onwards.
 They became the opening band for Linda Ronstadt and the Eagles, and from then on continued to tour.
 Jackson also became a key influence on later bassists, including Aston "Family Man" Barrett and Robbie Shakespeare.
 In 2005, he won a Grammy Award as a member of Toots and the Maytals, for Best Reggae Album.

-He is married to singer Karen Smith.
+He was married to singer Karen Smith.
 In 2018, he was given an award for his "exceptional contribution to the reggae industry" by the Jamaica Reggae Industry Association (JARIA).

+Jackson died on 23 September 2026, at the age of 79.